ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/p6-t1-gh-cli.md

 ## Extension

-Write and publish a gh extension.
+Write and publish a gh extension using preferably Node.JS.
 Choose your own idea.

 Suggestions.